thomaspaulin/blog.thomaspaulin.me/content/posts/2021/the-fight-against-link-rot.md

 ### Local Caches

 Services hosted by me.
 Typically, these are hosted from my computer, but I am considering services hosted services under my control as the same.
-These methods offer greater control, but at the cost of maintenance, and for hosted services, monetary cost.
+This approach provides greater control, but at the cost of maintenance, and for hosted services, monetary cost.

 Besides remote and local caches, I believe there are two other schools of thought: immediate and delayed caching.